$9.6 Trillion Daily Volume

 Unlike stock markets that operate through centralized exchanges, forex is an over-the-counter (OTC) market — trades occur directly between parties through a global electronic network rather than on a single exchange floor.
 This decentralized structure is what enables 24-hour trading: as the Sydney session closes, Tokyo is in full swing; as Tokyo winds down, London opens; and as London closes, New York carries trading into the evening before Sydney opens again.
 This continuous rotation means that currency prices respond to economic data, central bank announcements, and geopolitical events in real time, around the clock.

 The major trading sessions overlap at key times that produce the highest liquidity and tightest spreads.
-The London-New York overlap (8:00 AM to 12:00 PM EST) is the most active period, handling approximately 50% of all daily forex volume.
-The Tokyo-London overlap and the Sydney-Tokyo overlap are also active periods.
+The London-New York overlap is the most active period, handling approximately 50% of all daily forex volume.
 Traders who focus their activity on these high-liquidity windows generally experience better execution and lower trading costs.

 Currency trading is always done in pairs — you simultaneously buy one currency and sell another.
 The most traded pairs involve the U.S. dollar, which appears on one side of 89.2% of all forex transactions.
 The seven major pairs (EUR/USD, USD/JPY, GBP/USD, USD/CHF, AUD/USD, USD/CAD, and NZD/USD) account for approximately two-thirds of total forex volume.
 Beyond these, dozens of minor and exotic pairs offer additional trading opportunities, though with wider spreads and less liquidity.